kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 * Gateway related tests (can also be thought of as ingress tests)
 * Service Mesh related tests

+Running conformance tests without any features-related flags will allow to automatically infer supported features defined in the GatewayClass Status and run tests against them.
+This is the way if you want to generate passing report, otherwise, explicitly providing any flags like `-supported-features`, `-exempt-features`, etc should be used for development only.

 For `Gateway` tests you must enable the `Gateway` test feature, and then opt-in to any other specific tests you want to run (e.g. `HTTPRoute`).
 For Mesh related tests you must enable `Mesh`.